The Best of Namibia – 20 Day Self-Drive Tour

 Etosha National Park

 These two days are also spent in the Etosha National Park in search of its residents.
-Climb to the top of the lookout tower in Okaukuejo to see the early morning sun over the savannah before you set off towards the eastern part of the park.
-You drive along the salt pan and take loop roads to visit new waterholes.
+Drive along the edge of the flat salt pan to the eastern part of the park.
+You will see herds of impalas, wildebeests, zebras and oryx on the plains.
+Amongst the acacia trees and shrubs look out for elephants, giraffes and lions resting in the afternoon heat.
 Stop for lunch at Halali or Namutoni to escape the heat or take a break at one of the waterholes in the northeast.
-By sunset, you will leave the park at the Von Lindequist Gate and travel just a few kilometres to Mushara Bush Camp, your accommodation for two nights.
+By sunset, you will leave the park at the Von Lindequist Gate and travel just a few kilometres to the beautiful Mushara Lodge, your accommodation for two nights.

 Etosha Area – Waterberg Plateau